matheusjorge/delibird/README.md

 # Delibird

-Delibird is a Python package for managing and exporting Python objects to persistent storage, with a flexible structure.
+Delibird (Data Exchange LIB) is a Python package for managing and exporting Python objects to persistent storage, with a flexible structure.
 It provides a simple way to organize files and folders, and supports exporting to various storage backends like S3.

 ## Features